pramodith/pramodith.github.io/_posts/2025-06-04-grpo-trainer.md

 \Bigg]
 $$

-Now that's a frightening formula with way too many symbols.
+That's a frightening formula with way too many symbols.
 So let's break it down.

 #### Number of models
 The formula lists out three different models: